GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Some field settings could not be changed with the available filter hooks.

 = 2.31.1 on November 8, 2024 =

 This hotfix release resolves display issues with certain View layouts.